gssab3/gssab3/README.md

 🔭 My aim is not just to design, but to make every project I am part of a **secure** project

-💻 Currently, I am working on two independent projects.
-The first is an educational technology website focused on computer science news and current events.
-The second is an innovative project aimed at improving interpersonal relationships in school settings.
-These projects reflect my commitment to using technology not only for secure and efficient design but also for fostering better communication and learning experiences.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/giuseppesabetta)